fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

         ```

 6. Configure the parameter WARM_PREFIX_TARGET.<br>
-If the EKS Cluster version is 1.21 or later the parameter WARM_PREFIX_TARGET is configured to 1 by default.
+If the EKS Cluster version is 1.21 or later the parameter WARM_PREFIX_TARGET is configured to 1 by default

     * Check if the parameter WARM_PREFIX_TARGET has been set